FranciscoStanley/ClienteFeliz/back/README.md

 # BackEnd

-This project was generated with MERN version 1.0.
+This project was generated with MEAN version 1.0.

 ## Development server